 - Brown sugar - Either dark or light brown will work, though dark will have more of a molasses flavor.

 - Granulated sugar - I love the consistency of these cookies with a mix of white and brown sugars, but if you have to choose just one, choose brown.
-The acidity is important for activating the leavening power of baking soda.

 - Egg - Let it come to room temperature for easier mixing.

 - Gluten-free 1-to-1 flour - I prefer using Bob’s Red Mill 1-to-1 Baking Flour, but any cup-for-cup all-purpose GF flour blend that includes xanthan gum should work.
-If gluten isn’t an issue for you, you can easily swap in regular all-purpose flour instead.

 - Fine salt - If you’re using a different style of salt, please refer to this guide.

-- Baking soda & baking powder - You need both for the perfect texture for your gluten-free dairy-free cookies.
+- Baking soda & baking powder - You need both for the perfect texture for your gluten-free cookies.

-How To Make Gluten-Free Dairy-Free Chocolate Chip Cookies
+How To Make Gluten-Free Chocolate Chip Cookies

 Step 4: Prep.
 Preheat the oven to 375°F (190°C).
 Line a baking sheet or cookie sheet with parchment paper.